 2) PUD Project Sites

-Evidence that Project Sites will be addressed through the PUD process can only be demonstrated through:
+In cases where zoning will be addressed through a PUD process, sponsors must indicate whether the PUD already exists, or whether it is yet to be established.

+If the PUD already exists, the application should indicate what, if any, amendments are required.

+If the PUD is yet to be established, the application should indicate where the PUD stands in the approval process, the additional steps required to complete the approval process, and an estimated timeline for completion.

- A letter from the local zoning administrator (or chief elected official in localities without a zoning administrator) identifying the Project and containing all of the following:
+As evidence of the PUD status, the application must include a letter from the local zoning administrator (or chief elected official in localities without a zoning administrator) identifying the Project and containing all of the following:

 1) The location of the Site(s) (e.g. address or street crossings); and